nystudio107/plugindev/README.md

 Internally, there are also containers that run the Craft CMS queue automatically, a Redis container for caching.

+## `make` Commands

+This project uses Docker to shrink-wrap the devops it needs to run around the project.

+To make using it easier, we're using a Makefile and the built-in `make` utility to create a CLI API both for the project as a whole, and for the individual Craft CMS 3 & Craft CMS 4 site.

+You can read more about it in the [Using Make & Makefiles to Automate your Frontend Workflow](https://nystudio107.com/blog/using-make-makefiles-to-automate-your-frontend-workflow) article.

+### `make` Project Commands

+You can run the following from terminal in the root project directory:

+- `make dev` - starts up the local dev server listening on `http://localhost:8003/` & `http://localhost:8004/`
+- `make clean` - removes the `composer.lock` and the entire `vendor/` directory from both the `cms_v3` & `cms_v4` projects
+- `make nuke` - restarts the project from scratch by running `make clean` (above), then shuts down the Docker containers, removes any mounted volumes (including the database), and then rebuilds the containers from scratch

+### `make` CMS Commands

+composer craft ecs mysql phpstan postgres rector ssh

+You can run the following from terminal in the `cms_v3` or `cms_v4` CMS directories:

+- `make ecs xxx` - runs [Easy Coding Standard](https://github.com/symplify/easy-coding-standard) using the [Craft CMS ECS config](https://github.com/craftcms/ecs), with the passed in path, e.g.: `make ecs vendor/nystudio107/craft-seomatic/src`.
+Additional settings are available in the `ecs.php` file
+- `make composer xxx` - runs the `composer` command passed in, e.g. `make composer install` in the php container
+- `make craft xxx` - runs the `craft` [console command](https://craftcms.com/docs/3.x/console-commands.html) passed in, e.g.: `make craft project-config/apply` in the php container
+- `make mysql` - switches the project to use the MySQL database container; just reload the browser
+- `make phpstan xxx` - runs [PHPStan](https://github.com/phpstan/phpstan) using the [Craft CMS PHPStan config](https://github.com/craftcms/phpstan), with the passed in path, e.g.: `make phpstan vendor/nystudio107/craft-seomatic/src`.
+Additional settings are available in the `phpstan.neon` file
+- `make postgres` - switches the project to use the Postgres database container; just reload the browser
+- `make rector xxx` - runs [Rector](https://github.com/rectorphp/rector) using the [Craft CMS Rector config](https://github.com/craftcms/rector), with the passed in path, e.g.: `make rector vendor/nystudio107/craft-seomatic/src`.
+Additional settings are available in the `rector.php` file
+- `make ssh` - opens up a Unix shell inside the PHP container for the project

 ### Switching between MySQL & Postgres

 The `plugindev` environment supports both MySQL and Postgres out of the box.
 It spins up a container for each database, and seeds them with a starter db.